 The CPSC was aware of eight times the plunger had broken off during use by American consumers, causing laceration or puncture wounds.
 Owners of the recalled French press were advised to contact Starbucks for a full refund.

-Questions about a Bodum + Starbucks French Press Lawsuit?
-Contact a Johnson//Becker lawyer today for a free case review.
+Questions About a Bodum + Starbucks French Press Lawsuit?
+Contact a Johnson//Becker Lawyer for a Free Case Review.

 If you or a loved one has been injured by a defective Bodum + Starbucks coffee press, you may want to speak with the lawyers at Johnson//Becker.
 We are actively filing new product liability lawsuits across the country.